All Ways Maui'd

 REQUIREMENTS?
 The best "professionals" are always in demand, so it's to your

 advantage to book your ceremony as far in advance as possible.
-This allows us to
+This will allow us to

-hold your date & time in our busy schedule, while allowing us time to arrange for
+hold your date and time in our busy schedule, while allowing enough time to arrange

 date.
 We'll then ask that you forward to us your completed Application/Checklist